 Where: The GTM National Estuarine Research Reserve, 505 Guana River Road, Ponte Vedra Beach, Florida 32082.
 Meet at the Guana Dam Recreational Area.

-About GTMNERR: The Guana Tolomato Matanzas National Estuarine Research Reserve is a protected stretch of land that includes wetlands, estuaries, and more on Florida's East Coast that actively works to maintain and preserve Florida's natural landscape.
-The GTMNERR's volunteers and employees are dedicated to the preservation of an unspoiled and undeveloped natural treasure, supporting a vibrant ecosystem and its subsystems.
+About GTMNERR: The Guana Tolomato Matanzas National Estuarine Research Reserve is a protected stretch of land consisting of wetlands and estuaries on Florida's East Coast that actively works to maintain and help preserve the natural landscape of Florida.
+The GTMNERR's volunteers and employees are dedicated to preserving this unspoiled, undeveloped natural treasure and to supporting a vibrant ecosystem and its subsystems.

 Admission | Ticket Prices